 Expert breeders do this not only to help their customers.
 It is also a way for them to see if there any mishaps or pertinent information that could further assist them in developing their own litters.
 For example, if they do find out that a puppy grew up with a unique characteristic, they could decide to breed that specific pup to propagate a stronger, better litter for their kennel.

 - ARE THEIR KENNELS CLEAN AND WELL-MAINTAINED?

 Also, ask the breeder for the number of times the dam gave birth to litters this year.
 Giving birth to 5-6 puppies can take its toll on the mother.
-That is why a professional breeders do not force dogs to breed more than once per two or three years.
+That is why professional breeders do not force dogs to breed more than once in two or three years.